davidgrigorianc/php_bot/README.md

-# php_bot
+# test_php_bot
-PHP bot that collects the contents of the pages
+test PHP bot that collects the contents of the pages, save to database and search from database